FactoryTalk-Optix/OneTimePasscode/README.md

 5. Type OTP code and hit enter.
 LED will show the validation result

 ## Known issues
-- Key should be stored to a persistent file and reloaded at every reboot of the machine to avoid readding device at every reboot of the application.
+- Key should be stored to a persistent file and reloaded at every reboot of the machine to avoid readding device at every reboot of the application